 - Folksam, a Swedish medical insurance company.

 Listen to the next episode of Brewed in Bangkok: BiB002: Volunteering at a Refugee Camp in Thailand.
-You can also indirectly see some of Daniel’s work as he helped me edit a number of articles on Thailand Starter Kit, including the ones on cost of living in Bangkok and health insurance in Thailand.
+You can also indirectly see some of Daniel’s work as he helped me edit a number of articles on ExpatDen, including the ones on cost of living in Bangkok, Thailand travel insurance, private hospitals in Bangkok, and health insurance in Thailand.